Behat: History

 Archaeological excavations and surveys provided evidence of the existence of many ancient settlements in and around Behat.
 Based on the artifacts discovered during these excavations, human habitation in and around this area is traced back to 2000 BCE.
 It is conjectured that Behat was known as Brihat-vat during the reign of the Nanda Dynasty (circa 501 BCE).

 An Ashoka pillar excavated from Topari (Khiderabād), near Saharanpur, was taken to Delhi by Sultan Firoz Shah Tughluq, and still resides in Feroze Shah Kotla.
 Mayapur and Behat were well-known cities in the Mauryan Dynasty (circa 180 BCE).
 Behat was next to Mayapur in importance, because it was an important Buddhist centre.

 Xuanzang traveled through Behat and had come across important Buddhist monasteries in Behat (circa 630 CE) while searching sacred Buddhist texts and scriptures.

 During the reign of Bahlul Khan Lodi (1451-1489), a Muslim colony was founded in Behat by Shah Abdullah, who was a descendant of Saint Sheikh Baha-ud-din Zakariya Suhrawardi.
 The western part of Behat along the Naugaon Rau is named Abdullah Mazra after him.

 Behat remained the headquarters of a Paragana during the time of Akbar and was known as Behat Kanjawar.

-Around 1710 CE, Behat was called Jagir.
-It was famous for cow slaughtering, and Pirzadas normally only treated Jagir Muslims well.
-Around this time, the Sikh Army of Banda Bahadur Singh attacked, plundered, and razed the area.
+Behat was under the control of the Pirzadas, who were notorious for cow-slaughter and terrorised the Hindus of the region.
+When the Sikhs under Banda Bahadur Singh learnt of this, they attacked the town, decimating the Pirzada clans.

 In 1834, Captain Proby Thomas Cautley discovered a buried town 5.18 m (17 ft) below the surrounding country and 7.62 m (25 ft) under the preexisting site while supervising the redesign of the Eastern Yamuna Canal (then known as the Doab Canal).
 The township was from pre-Indo Scythian times according to archaeological evidence found there.
 Cautley also found a large number of Indo Scythian coins and other pieces of evidence about the existence of a large Buddhist settlement.

 After the Indian Rebellion of 1857, a police station was established in Behat.
 Towards the end of the 19th century, the town had a post office and an upper primary school.
 An annual fair organised by Pirzadas was held in honor of Shah Abdullah until the end of the 19th century, chiefly organized by the local Pirzadas who then fell into difficult times due to their extravagance.

 After India became independent in 1947, the government has neglected the area; as a result, Behat has made little progress in last 70 years.